neuekit/neuekit-snippets/README.md

 SpringBoard Snippets brings rapid access to frequently used classes, helpers, markup and more, from the SpringBoard front-end framework.

-Available for Atom & Visual Studio Code.
+Available for Atom & Visual Studio Code (coming soon).

 ### Atom